KarelKubat/fe/README.txt

   Furthermore, on Linux, user "root" can access the environments of running programs via /proc.

 - Using none of the above.
-In that case fe will prompt for the key.
+In that case fe will prompt twice for the key.
   This option is the safest.

 Don't loose your key